ThoughtWorks’ technical assignment and pair programming interview: insider advice

-Promising applicants for the ThoughtWorks graduate programme take part in a remote technical test and, if successful, are then invited in for face-to-face interviews and a pair programming task.
+Promising applicants for ThoughtWorks' graduate software developer programme take part in a remote technical test and, if successful, are then invited in for face-to-face interviews and a pair programming task.
 TARGETjobs spoke to software developer Rufus Raghunath, who joined ThoughtWorks as a graduate a few years ago, to get his advice on preparing well for the technical aspects of the graduate selection process.

 By this stage candidates have already submitted a CV and covering letter, and had a telephone interview.
 Rufus explains how the technical assessments that happen after this work: